theme222/WeirdGunGameCalc/README.md

 ## About
 `Updated to Lightning Shot Update`<br/>
-`Original data from @zyadak`<br/>

 Made using c++ this tool reads data from Data/FullData.json and calculates all possible combinations of guns in [Weird Gun Game](https://www.roblox.com/games/94590879393563/Weird-Gun-Game-UPDATE).
-Please note that I am not affiliated with the [Redscape Interactive Projects](https://www.roblox.com/communities/35232296/Redscape-Interactive-Projects#!/about) group and don't have access to the source code of the game.
+Please note that I am not affiliated with the [Redscape Interactive Projects](https://www.roblox.com/communities/35232296/Redscape-Interactive-Projects#!/about) group and don't have *direct* access to the source code of the game.
 This is purely a personal project in my attempt to learn c++.
 Any interesting builds will be updated in the `InterestingBuilds` folder.
-If you find any gun have stats that are different from the game please notify me on discord @theme222 or open an issue here on github.
+If you find any guns that have stats that are different from the game please notify me on discord
+@theme222 or open an issue here on github.

 ## Data
-The data it reads is the output of `FileFormatter.py` that formats the .txt files in RawData scraped using a `DataScreenshotter.py` provided by @zyadak.
+The data it reads is the output of `FileFormatter.py` that formats the .txt files in RawData scraped using a `DataScreenshotter.py` originally provided by
+@zyadak.
+Existing data is also verified by reading roblox memory using
+@emma.5829's script (Not here cause it technically is against roblox tos haha).

 ## Usage